Pier Giorgio Frassati: Life

-On 30 June 1925, while boating with two friends on the Po River, he began to complain of sharp pains in his back muscles.
+On 30 June 1925, while boating with two friends on the Po River, Frassati began to complain of sharp pains in his back muscles.
 On July 1, he returned home with a severe headache and a fever.
-On the very same day, his maternal grandmother passed away.
+That same day, his maternal grandmother died.
 Because of his sincere humility, he deflected attention from himself, preferring that his family mourn for his grandmother.
-On 2 July a doctor was summoned and asked the prone Frassati to get up from lying down.
-Frassati could not move and said: "I can't!"
-Soon a diagnosis was made that he had poliomyelitis which exacerbated his fatigue.
-This fatigue prompted him to ask for a morphine shot so he could sleep easier.
-However, the doctor and his mother believed the shot to be imprudent, and Frassati relented.
+On 2 July, a doctor was summoned and asked the prone Frassati to get up from lying down.
+Frassati replied: "I can't!"
+Soon he was diagnosed with poliomyelitis, which exacerbated his fatigue.
+Frassati asked for a morphine shot so he could sleep more easily; however, the doctor and his mother believed the shot to be imprudent, and Frassati relented.